A VERY NICE LAST DAY OF AUGUST IN WISCONSIN

 TONIGHT: Mostly clear skies.
 Mild and calm.
 LOW: 57

 THURSDAY: Sunny again.
 Very warm.
-Humidity rises late and at night.
+Humidity rises late... continues at night.
 HIGH: 87 LOW: 68

 FRIDAY: Mostly sunny.
-Very warm, breezy and humid.
+Very warm, breezy, and humid.
 Scattered thunderstorms at NIGHT.
-HIGH: 87 LOW: 67
+HIGH: 88 LOW: 65

 Copyright 2022 WBAY.
 All rights reserved.